coleifer/huey/docs/api.rst

     .. py:method:: revoke(task[, revoke_until=None[, revoke_once=False]])

-        Prevent the given task from being executed by the consumer after it has been enqueued.
+        Prevent the given task **instance** from being executed by the consumer after it has been enqueued.
 To understand this method, you need to know a bit about how the consumer works.
 When you call a function decorated by the :py:meth:`Huey.task` method, calls to that function will enqueue a message to the consumer indicating which task to execute, what the parameters are, etc. If the task is not scheduled to execute in the future, and there is a free worker available, the task starts executing immediately.
 Otherwise if workers are busy, it will wait in line for